jaredhill4/angular-utilities/README.md

 # Angular Utilities

-These are some simple Angular utilities I developed for use on client and internal projects.
+These are some simple Angular utilities I developed for use on client and internal projects while working at White Lion Interactive.

 ## Confirm